-2. Find "Selective Sync" and turn it off, then Dropbox will sync your entire list of files.
+2. Hit "Selective Sync" under Sync tab and then unselect all and click Update to turn it off, then Dropbox will sync your entire list of files.

-If the above 5 solutions are not able to fix the problem, you may try a third-party tool to help you complete Dropbox file synchronization, such as this free cloud backup software CBackup is a good choice.
+If the above 7 solutions are not able to fix the problem, you may try the free cloud backup service - CBackup to help you complete Dropbox file synchronization and avoid the issue of Dropbox stuck syncing completely.

-CBackup is a free and practical cloud backup software that currently supports third-party cloud drives including Google Drive, Dropbox and OneDrive, allowing you to easily backup local files to the above-mentioned third-party cloud drives, and enable cloud to cloud backup and cloud to cloud sync.
+CBackup is a free and reliable cloud backup service that currently supports mainstream cloud drives including Google Drive, Dropbox and OneDrive, FTP/SFTP, etc. And it offers the CBackup desktop app, which allows you to easily backup local files to Dropbox, Google Drive, OneDrive easily.

 1. Open your browser, register your free CBackup account, and log in to the CBackup client program.

-3. Select "Dropbox" in the "Add Cloud" window, click "Add", and then follow the step-by-step instructions to grant CBackup access to Dropbox files.
+2. Click the "Storage" icon on the left menu bar, select "Dropbox" and click "Authorize Now", and then follow the step-by-step instructions to grant CBackup access to Dropbox files.

 When everything is done, you have finished backup your local files to Dropbox cloud, thus avoiding the “Dropbox says syncing but not” issue.